Child & Infant CPR Class for Parents & Caregivers in San Jose

 Car seats are one of the most important — and most frequently misused — pieces of baby safety equipment.
 This section covers the basics of correct installation, proper positioning for newborns, when to transition between seat types, and the most common mistakes parents make that reduce a seat's effectiveness.
 Practical, straightforward, and immediately applicable the day you bring your baby home.

-What this CPR & First Aid class is — and what it is not
+Who Prepared Parents CPR & First Aid class is for — and who it is not

 There are two very different reasons someone searches for an infant CPR class.